najinaser/TUI-user-repositories/README.md

 The project will run on (http://localhost:3000),
 To check the project health, call http://localhost:3000/health

-## Contributing to this project
+## Standard of Contributing

-Follow the standard of the contribution and lets discuss it before the implementation.

  - API first, Agree about the API before the implementation.
- - Update the YAML file to fit the client requirnment
+ - Update the YAML file to fit the client requirnment.
- - Build the implementation
+ - Implementation.
- - Ensure thr implementation results the same as the YAML file
+ - Ensure the implementation results the same as the YAML file.

 ## TODO
-- Be sure the implementation of NOT forked repos is the right one
-- Be sure about the commint sha is the last commint sha
+- Ensure about the commint sha is the last commint sha
 - Build 404 page
 - Refactor the API controllers